hdakpo/sfaR/README.md

 - Weibull

-In the case of the Gamma, lognormal and Weibull distributions, maximum simulated likelihood is used with the possibility of four specific distributions to construct the draws: Halton, Generalized Halton, Sobol and uniform.
+In the case of the Gamma, lognormal and Weibull distributions, maximum simulated likelihood is used with the possibility of four possibilities to construct the draws: Halton, Generalized Halton, Sobol and uniform.

 Heteroscedasticity in both error terms can be implemented, in addition to heterogeneity in the truncated mean parameter in the case of the truncated normal and lognormal distributions.
 In addition, in the case of the truncated normal distribution, the scaling property can be estimated.
 The main function for this class of model is `sfacross`.

 2.  **Latent Class Stochastic Frontier Model**